JohnSnowLabs/spark-nlp/docs/en/alab/productivity.md

 ### Team Productivity

-To access Team Productivity, navigate on the second tab of the <es>Analytics</es> Dashboard, called <bl>Team Productivity</bl>.
+To access Team Productivity charts, navigate on the second tab of the <es>Analytics</es> Dashboard, called <bl>Team Productivity</bl>.
+The following blog post explains how to [Keep Track of Your Team Productivity in the Annotation Lab](https://www.johnsnowlabs.com/keep-track-of-your-team-productivity-in-the-annotation-lab/).

 Below are the charts included in the Team Productivity section.

 **Total number of completions in the Project**